-Saudi crown prince denies ordering journalist’s murder
+Saudi crown prince takes responsibility for journalist death

-NEW YORK (AP) — Saudi Crown Prince Mohammed bin Salman said in a television interview that he takes “full responsibility” for the grisly murder of Saudi journalist Jamal Khashoggi, but denied allegations that he ordered it.
+NEW YORK (AP) — Saudi Crown Prince Mohammed bin Salman said in a television interview that he takes “full responsibility” for the grisly killing of Saudi journalist Jamal Khashoggi, but he denied allegations that he ordered it.

-“This was a heinous crime,” the 34-year-old crown prince told “60 Minutes” in an interview that aired Sunday.
+“This was a heinous crime,” Prince Mohammed, 34, told “60 Minutes” in an interview that aired Sunday.
 “But I take full responsibility as a leader in Saudi Arabia, especially since it was committed by individuals working for the Saudi government.”

-Asked if he ordered the murder of Khashoggi, who had criticized him in columns for The Washington Post, the crown prince replied: “Absolutely not.”
+Asked if he ordered the killing of Khashoggi, who had criticized him in columns for The Washington Post, Prince Mohammed replied: “Absolutely not.”

 The slaying was “a mistake,” he said.